Nirmal Jit Singh Sekhon

 Flying Officer Nirmal Jit Singh Sekhon, PVC (17 July 1945 – 14 December 1971) was an officer of the Indian Air Force.
 He was posthumously awarded the Param Vir Chakra, India's highest military decoration during war time, in recognition of his lone defence of Srinagar Air Base against a Pakistan Air Force (PAF) air raid during the Indo-Pakistani War of 1971.
 He is the only member of the Indian Air Force to be honoured with the PVC.

 Flying Officer Sekhon's remains as well as the exact location of the crash site of his aircraft are still unknown.

 Early life

-Nirmal Jit Singh Sekhon was born in a Sikh Jat family on 17 July 1943 in the village of Isewal, Ludhiana, Punjab Province, British India.
-His father was M.W.O.
-Tarlok Singh Sekhon and his mother was Harbans Kaur.
+Nirmal Jit Singh Sekhon was born in a Jat Sikh family on 17 July 1945 in the village of Isewal, Ludhiana, Punjab Province, British India.
+His father was an Indian Air Force’s Master Warrant Officer, Honorary Flight Lieutenant Tarlochan Singh Sekhon and his mother was Harbans Kaur Sekhon.
 He was commissioned into the Indian Air Force on 4 June 1967 as a Pilot Officer.